 Successful accreditation is dependent upon us reaching a completion target, and the results showing agreement with best-practice care excellence.

 We appreciate the vital part that all members of the Children’s Hospital play in providing outstanding care for our patients and their families.
 We are very clear that our accreditation reflects the efforts of every individual involved in patient care and experience, regardless of your role or registration status.

 We’re currently in the process of introducing a new recognition scheme – the TULIP (Touching Unique Lives in Practice) badge – which will better recognise the contribution of colleagues across NUH who directly and indirectly provide outstanding care to our patients, their families and carers.
 You will soon see nomination forms on our wards and in departments, giving patients the opportunity to thank support staff working in all roles.

 What are the benefits of the Pathway to Excellence accreditation for me?

-Successful accreditation will give us an international platform to showcase the exceptional innovation and research happening in our area.
+This accreditation gives us an international platform to showcase the exceptional innovation and research happening in our area.

-By achieving this accreditation, we will position ourselves as a destination of choice, both in the UK and globally.
-We will be able to clearly evidence that we are a forward-thinking and ambitious Children’s Hospital, bringing our profile in-line with some of the most recognisable institutions in the UK.
+It means we can position ourselves as a destination of choice, both in the UK and globally.
+We can clearly evidence that we are a forward-thinking and ambitious children's hospital, bringing our profile in-line with some of the most recognisable institutions in the UK.

-At an individual level, successfully achieving this accreditation will benefit each and every member of our Children’s Hospital team.
+At an individual level, the accreditation benefits each and every member of our children's hospital team and NUH as a whole.
 You will be working at an internationally-accredited Children’s Hospital, opening up further opportunities for your future career progression and ongoing development.

 Pathway to Excellence video